7 Vegetarian Austrian Foods to Try in Vienna

 When people think of Austrian food, they generally think of schnitzel (a thin breaded cutlet) or wurst (sausage).
 As a vegetarian, I was afraid I would struggle here in Vienna where their diets are very meat-heavy.
 I won’t lie to you, the Viennese are obsessed with sausages.
 You can find a wurst stand outside of pretty much every metro station.
 Yet, I was pleasantly surprised at just how vegetarian-friendly the city of Vienna is.
 There’s an array of vegan restaurants, loads of vegetarian options at most other restaurants, and extensive vegetarian sections at supermarkets (so many different kinds of tofu!).

 I have a post coming up about the best vegetarian and vegan restaurants to try in Vienna, so more on that later.
 But before you visit, you should know which vegetarian Austrian foods need to be on your list!
 If you’re in Vienna, check out these veg-friendly meals and treats to get the traditional experience.

 Spätzle is delicious egg noodles, often served with cheese mixed in and crunchy fried onions.
 It’s warm and comforting and Austrian.
 Some say käsespätzle (cheese spätzle) is like “Austrian mac & cheese,” but I would recommend never comparing anything to mac & cheese unless it’s mac & cheese.
 (I miss it and it’s a touchy topic for me).
-Pictured below is a nice bowl of half tomato spätzle and half classic spätzle served at a Christmas market.
+Pictured above is a nice bowl of half tomato spätzle and half classic spätzle served at a Christmas market.
 I actually made classic spätzle on my own yesterday at home using this recipe and it turned out quite nice.